Privacy

 The Kiln desktop app collects analytics so we can understand how people are using it.
 This includes analytics like which pages are being visited, and which actions are taken in the app’s UI.
 Analytics are collected with Posthog.

-• Analytics never includes your dataset information, such as inputs to models, output from models, project names, etc.
+Analytics never include your dataset information, such as inputs to models, output from models, project names, etc.

 If you opt-in to our email newsletter, we collect your email address to provide you the newsletter.
 You can unsubscribe any time.